Faculty of Economics and Administrative Sciences

 The Sustainability Literacy course aims to enable students to understand and apply sustainable development principles at the global and local level.
 This course emphasizes the concept of sustainability, which includes environmental, economic, and social dimensions, and teaches students how to achieve sustainable development goals.
 Additionally, it raises awareness on issues such as social justice, environmental protection, resource management and economic development.
 While the Sustainable Development Studies course aims to develop students' sensitivity to global problems and provide them with the skills to cope with these problems, it strives to raise them as conscious leaders in protecting the welfare of future generations and the sustainability of the planet.
 This course helps students understand the importance of sustainable development and create comprehensive solutions.

-SECOND YEAR, SECOND SEMESTER (SPRING SEMESTER)
+SECOND YEAR, FOURTH SEMESTER (SPRING SEMESTER)

 HIS-202 Ataturk's Principles and History of Revolution II